 It’s official.
-According to Dries Buytaert, (Founder of Drupal, President of the Drupal Association, CTO of Acquia, and Project Lead on Drupal) has stated clearly in this blog post that Drupal 7 AND Drupal 8 will BOTH lose their support and end their life by mutual suicide in November 2021.
-Yet, Drupal 9 will not be released until sometime in 2020 and certainly will not be mature and stable enough to power mission-critical, enterprise-level, websites and applications until late 2020 to early 2021.
+According to Dries Buytaert, (Founder of Drupal, President of the Drupal Association, CTO of Acquia, and Project Lead on Drupal) has stated clearly in this blog post that Drupal 8 will lose support and reach its end of life by November 2021.

 More Drupal sites than time